makinacorpus/django_pyoidc/docs/how-to.rst

             query_string = urllib.parse.urlencode({"next": reverse("profile")})
             return redirect(f"{base_url}?{query_string}")

 However you will need to tweak the settings according to your use-case.
 You should take a look at :ref:`login_redirection_requires_https` and :ref:`login_uris_redirect_allowed_hosts`.

 TODO: RedirectDemo now exists, where do I connect it?

 Use multiple identity providers
 ===============================

-This library natively supports multiples identity providers.
+This library natively supports multiple identity providers.

 You already have to specify a provider name when you configure your settings (either automatically by using a provider, or :ref:`manually <provider-class-setting>`).